rarkhipov/retentioneering-framework/docs/source/installation.md

 ## Python package

-- To install Python package from github, you need to clone that repository.
+- To install Python package from github, you need to clone that repository
 ```bash
 git clone https://github.com/appintheair/aita-ml-retentioneering-python.git
 ```